boazbk/tcs/lec_01_introduction.md

 :::

-Both algorithms assume that we already know how to add numbers, and the second one also assumes that we can multiply a number by a power of $10$ (which is after all a simple shift) as well as multiply by a single-digit (which like addition, is done by multiplying each digit and propagating carries).
+Both algorithms assume that we already know how to add numbers, and the second one also assumes that we can multiply a number by a power of $10$ (which is, after all, a simple shift) as well as multiply by a single-digit (which like addition, is done by multiplying each digit and propagating carries).

 Suppose that $x$ and $y$ are two numbers of $n$ decimal digits each.
 Adding two such numbers takes at least $n$  single-digit additions (depending on how many times we need to use a "carry"), and so adding $x$ to itself $y$ times as per [naivemultalg](){.ref} will take at least  $n\cdot y$ single-digit additions.
 In contrast, the grade-school algorithm (i.e., [gradeschoolalg](){.ref}) reduces this problem to taking $n$ products of $x$ with a single-digit (which require up to $2n$ single-digit operations each, depending on carries) and then adding all of those together (total of $n$ additions, which, again depending on carries, would cost at most $2n^2$ single-digit operations) for a total of at most $4n^2$ single-digit operations.
 How much faster would $4n^2$ operations be than $n\cdot y$?
-And would this make any difference in a modern computer?
+Also, would this make any difference in a modern computer?

-Let us consider the case of multiplying 64-bit or 20-digit numbers.^[This is a common size in several programming languages; for example the `long` data type in the Java programming language, and (depending on architecture) the `long` or `long long` types in C.]
+Let us consider the case of multiplying 64-bit or 20-digit numbers.^[This is a typical size in several programming languages; for example the `long` data type in the Java programming language, and (depending on architecture) the `long` or `long long` types in C.]
-That is, the task of multiplying two numbers $x,y$ that are between $10^{19}$ and $10^{20}$.
+That is the task of multiplying two numbers $x,y$ that are between $10^{19}$ and $10^{20}$.
 Since in this case $n=20$, the grade-school algorithm ([gradeschoolalg](){.ref})  would use at most  $4n^2=1600$ single-digit operations, while repeated addition ([naivemultalg](){.ref}) would require at least $n\cdot y \geq 20\cdot 10^{19}$ single-digit operations.
 To understand the difference, consider that a human being can perform a single-digit operation in about 2 seconds, requiring just under an hour to complete the calculation of $x\times y$ using the grade-school algorithm.
 In contrast, even though it is more than a billion times faster than a human, a modern PC that computes $x\times y$ using naïve iterated addition would require about $10^{20}/10^9 = 10^{11}$ seconds (which is more than three millennia!) to compute the same result.

 ::: {.remark title="Value vs. length of a number." #lengthofinput}